-Mixed Exceptionality (ME) / Mild Intellectual Disability (MID) Self Contained Placement in a Mixed Exceptionalities class may be recommended beginning in Grade 4 through the IPRC Class Capacity = 16 1 Teacher Available in Elementary beginning in Grade 4 Programming will align with individual strengths and needs of the student - modified or alternative curriculum; Individualized programming in literacy and numeracy is modified to the degree that significant achievement gaps can be addressed; Alternative programming in the area of Life skills, personal living skills, pre-employment and employment skill; Allows for integration into the regular class in subject areas of strength up to 49% of the day; Programming in the self-contained class is not for credit Secondary placements options are available for both fully and partially contained.
-Who is identified as an exceptional student through the IPRC process, usually within the category intellectual: Mild Intellectual Disability; Evidence that ongoing interventions in regular class have been insufficient to meet the student's academic or social/emotional needs; Where there is evidence that the student will be unable achieve enough credits in Secondary School to graduate with an Ontario Secondary School Diploma (OSSD).
+Mixed Exceptionality (ME) / Mild Intellectual Disability (MID) Self Contained Available in Elementary beginning in Grade 4 Programming will align with individual strengths and needs of the student - modified or alternative curriculum; Individualized programming in literacy and numeracy is modified to the degree that significant achievement gaps can be addressed; Alternative programming in the area of Life skills, personal living skills, pre-employment and employment skill; Allows for integration into the regular class in subject areas of strength up to 49% of the day; Programming in the self-contained class is not for credit Secondary placements options are available for both fully and partially contained.
+Placement in a Mixed Exceptionalities class may be recommended beginning in Grade 4 through the IPRC process to a student: Who is identified as an exceptional student through the IPRC process, usually within the category intellectual: Mild Intellectual Disability; Evidence that ongoing interventions in regular class have been insufficient to meet the student's academic or social/emotional needs; Where there is evidence that the student will be unable achieve enough credits in Secondary School to graduate with an Ontario Secondary School Diploma (OSSD).
 Opportunity for graduation with some credits would result in a Certificate.
-1 Educational Assistant when at cap.
-Multi-Handicapped (MH) Self Contained The program in an MH class focuses on individual goals for each student to meet his or her specific needs in the following areas: Medical and Safety needs; Personal Care - feeding and toileting; Physical/Motor - physical therapy needs as per Physiotherapist (PT) and Occupational Therapist (OT) recommendation; developing gross and fine motor skills; Cognitive and Sensory - stimulating students' minds through various modalities (sight, touch, hearing, taste, smell); developing understanding of cause and effect; building functional skills (e.g. sorting, matching); Communication - developing communication skills based on recommendations from Speech/Language Pathologist (SLP) reports; providing authentic opportunities to motivate the student to communicate; students may require assistive or augmentative means of communication; Social Interaction - providing opportunities for students to participate in meaningful social interactions with people beyond the MH classroom; Placement in a Self-Contained Multi-Handicapped Class may be recommended through the IPRC process when: Student is Identified through IPRC process under the category Multiple; Student has both significant physical and intellectual impairments; Student requires a high level of support for physical or medical needs (toileting, feeding, mobility, supervision for safety).
-Class Capacity = 6 1 Teacher 2 Educational Assistants when class is at capacity.
+16 Multi-Handicapped (MH) Self-Contained The program in an MH class focuses on individual goals for each student to meet his or her specific needs in the following areas: Medical and Safety needs; Personal Care - feeding and toileting; Physical/Motor - physical therapy needs as per Physiotherapist (PT) and Occupational Therapist (OT) recommendation; developing gross and fine motor skills; Cognitive and Sensory - stimulating students' minds through various modalities (sight, touch, hearing, taste, smell); developing understanding of cause and effect; building functional skills (e.g. sorting, matching); Communication - developing communication skills based on recommendations from Speech/Language Pathologist (SLP) reports; providing authentic opportunities to motivate the student to communicate; students may require assistive or augmentative means of communication; Social Interaction - providing opportunities for students to participate in meaningful social interactions with people beyond the MH classroom; Self-help - developing skills toward greater independence (e.g. eating with a spoon; washing hands).
+Placement in a Self-Contained Multi-Handicapped Class may be recommended through the IPRC process when: Student is Identified through IPRC process under the category Multiple; Student has both significant physical and intellectual impairments; Student requires a high level of support for physical or medical needs (toileting, feeding, mobility, supervision for safety).
+6